Big TV debate of British election campaign yields no clear winner

 The event, on Thursday night, was staged less than six weeks before a close national election on May 7 as polls suggest Cameron's Conservatives and Ed Miliband's opposition Labour Party are neck-and-neck with neither on track to win a majority.

-The results of four snap opinion polls underscored why the election - that will decide who governs Britain and its $2.8 trillion economy - is being widely described as the closest and most unpredictable since the 1970s with voters naming no fewer than four winners.
+The results of four snap opinion polls released immediately afterwards underscored why the election - that will decide who governs Britain's $2.8 trillion economy - is being widely described as the closest and most unpredictable since the 1970s with voters naming no less than four winners.

 One poll said Scottish nationalist leader Nicola Sturgeon had won, another said Labour's Miliband had narrowly triumphed, a third said Cameron, Miliband and UK Independence Party leader (UKIP) Nigel Farage had come joint first, while a fourth said Cameron and Miliband had both won.